 Central Oregon Community College is proud to serve veterans and their dependents.
-The Veterans Certifying Official is in the Boyle Education Center on the Bend campus.
-Walk-ins are welcome during the following times:
+The Veterans Certifying Official is in the Boyle Education Center on the Bend Campus.

 To establish your benefits at COCC for the first time, please visit the Boyle Education Center and submit the following documents to the Veterans Certifying Official once you are registered in class:

 - DD-214 (Member 4 copy)

 - All official military and college transcripts.

 The COCC Veterans Certifying Official must certify you each term you are planning to enroll in classes at COCC if you want to use your VA education benefits.
 It can take up to 4 weeks to process your application.